ray-project/kuberay/docs/guidance/rayservice-high-availability.md

 3. After the serve service is fully updated, KubeRay removes the old RayCluster.
 The traffic is now fully served by the new RayCluster.

 ### Step 7: Examine the locust results
-In your locust terminal, You will see the faile rate is 0.00%.
+In your locust terminal, You will see the failed rate is 0.00%.
 ```sh
       # fails |
 |-------------|